 They are widely consumed and grown in Mexico, USA, Africa, and in India.

-Like other peppers, cayenne pepper’s color turns from green into yellow and red, as they mature.
+Like other peppers, it’s color turns from green into yellow and red, as they mature.
 Ripe red cayenne peppers have bright and intense smoky flavors, which is most sought by the food industries.

 Occasionally it may be available in the specialty stores during the harvest season-late summer through fall.
 Its pungency, perfect drying capability, and the warm heat makes this most desirable chili pepper for making spice mixes or hot sauces.